naure/zk/README.md

 5. Pick pseudo-random challenges from the commitment and p-o-w.

-6. Collect responses and prove that they were commited to.
+6. Collect responses and prove that they were committed to.

 7. Serialize / deserialize and measure the proof size.